 This circular sanitation service consists of 5 key steps: (1) Containment, (2) Emptying, (3) Transport, (4) Treatment/transformation, & (5) Reuse.
 The solution was designed to improve people’s health, protect the environment and water sources, reduce CO2 emissions transforming human excreta into resources while creating local job opportunities.
 All Mosan products have been designed in collaboration with local communities and stakeholders.

 Mosan started in 2010 when the designer Mona Mijthab worked with GIZ in Bangladesh.
 Currently the sanitation service is being implemented in Guatemala at Lake Atitlán.

 The Mosan Toilet is part of the Mosan Sanitation Service that is implemented with local partners.
 Mosan produces the toilet themselves.

 The Mosan service is sold to municipalities and organizations, which pay for hardware and implementation costs.
-The users themselves pay a monthly service fee (e.g. starting from USD 5 a month) and a deposit of 3 monthly fees.Interview with representative
+The users themselves pay a monthly service fee (e.g. starting from 5 USD a month) and a deposit of 3 monthly fees.Interview with representative in 2019

 Goal 6: Clean water and sanitation

 Currently manufactured by vacuum forming PE plastics in Germany and shipped to target regions.Interview with representative in 2019

 Design protection and utility model.Interview with representative in 2019

 Mosan does direct marketing to municipalities and users.
 During promotion events users can sign up for the Mosan service.
 House visits for the registration and implementation follow.Interview with representative in 2019